ashvardanian/SimSIMD/include/numkong/dots/README.md

 ZA1–ZA3 serve as accumulators while ZA0 stages the next data.
 A 3-column-tile fast path handles B column count ≤ 3×SVL using ZA1–ZA3 as three separate accumulator tiles, avoiding spill/reload cycles.
 For wider B, the kernel falls back to multi-pass accumulation with ZA store/load between passes.
-`BFMOPA` for bf16 uses the same outer-product pattern but with bf16→f32 widening — 2× the depth per instruction vs f32 `FMOPA`.
+`BFMOPA` for BFloat16 uses the same outer-product pattern but with $\text{BFloat16} \to \text{Float32}$ widening — 2× the depth per instruction vs Float32 `FMOPA`.
 `SMSTART`/`SMSTOP` streaming mode transitions cost ~50–100 cycles, amortized across the full M×N output.
-Ozaki splitting for f64 (`nk_dots_packed_f64_smef64`) splits each f64 into 3 mantissa-masked f32 slices, computes 6 FMOPAs (all cross-products of 3×2 slices) into 3 ZA accumulators, then reconstructs the f64 result — achieving f64 precision using f32 tile hardware.
+Ozaki splitting for Float64 (`nk_dots_packed_f64_smef64`) splits each Float64 into 3 mantissa-masked Float32 slices, computes 6 FMOPAs (all cross-products of 3×2 slices) into 3 ZA accumulators, then reconstructs the Float64 result — achieving Float64 precision using Float32 tile hardware.

 ### Compensated Integer GEMM

 `nk_dots_packed_i8_icelake`, `nk_dots_packed_u8_icelake`, `nk_dots_packed_i8_haswell` work around the unsigned×signed operand requirement of integer dot-product instructions.
-`VPDPBUSD` (Ice Lake+) computes u8×i8 dot products accumulating directly to i32 — but requires one unsigned and one signed operand.
+`VPDPBUSD` (Ice Lake+) computes UInt8×Int8 dot products accumulating directly to Int32 — but requires one unsigned and one signed operand.
-For signed×signed (i8×i8), one operand is XOR'd with `0x80` to shift to unsigned range, introducing a bias of $128 \cdot \sum_k b_k$ per output element.
+For signed×signed (Int8×Int8), one operand is XOR'd with `0x80` to shift to unsigned range, introducing a bias of $128 \cdot \sum_k b_k$ per output element.
 Rather than computing the bias correction per-element inside the inner loop (requiring extra registers for running sums), the B column sums $\sum_k b_k$ are pre-computed once during packing and stored in the packed buffer metadata.
 The inner loop only needs the `VPDPBUSD` accumulator — the bias subtraction is a single post-loop correction: `result[i][j] -= 128 * b_column_sum[j]`.
 This reduces per-accumulator state from 2 registers (dot + running sum) to 1 register (dot only), freeing registers for more accumulators in the 4×4 tile.
-Haswell fallback uses `VPMADDUBSW` (u8×i8→i16) + `VPMADDWD` (i16→i32), a two-instruction chain with i16 intermediate overflow risk — quantization ranges must be tighter ([-79, 79] vs [-127, 127]).
+Haswell fallback uses `VPMADDUBSW` (UInt8×Int8→Int16) + `VPMADDWD` (Int16→Int32), a two-instruction chain with Int16 intermediate overflow risk — quantization ranges must be tighter ([-79, 79] vs [-127, 127]).

 ### 4-Way Finalizer Amortization